 Customizing a form is so important - it helps ensure you are collecting the right type of data for each question.

-If you click in the left of the layout edit view, you can add a title, add a description, and add a cover photo to your form.
+In the upper-left of the layout edit view, you can add a title, add a description, and add a cover photo to your form.

 Click on any column block to edit that column name, add a question, or even add a description.